Bodybuilders Top 10 Tips to Help You Cut

 While water does make your body look a bit more ‘bloated’, it has so many benefits that you need to seriously up your intake in order to succeed during a cut.

-For starters, water helps stave off hunger.
+For starters, water helps starve off hunger.
 Having a few glasses with a smaller meal will fill you up and allow you to get by without feeling pangs despite less calories.

 The additional hydration will also help give you energy during workouts, so you’ll be able to push a little harder and ultimately burn more calories.

 Thirdly, drinking water as opposed to soft drinks means you won’t be adding empty calories to your already restricted calorie limit.
-Essentially, water is a ‘free’ drink whereas soda or sugary drinks will cost you precious calories that you could have used on meals.
+Essentially, water is a ‘free’ drink whereas soda or sugary drinks will cost you precious calories that can be consumed as meals.

 2. Cook Your Own Meals